M Idioms

 movers and shakers

-- important people who get things done
+- important people who are able to get things done

 The movers and shakers of the city went to the opening of the new art gallery.